guillermo-carrasco/guillermo-carrasco.github.com/_drafts/2018-05-28-neural-networks-no-math.md

 our network, while the price is going to be the expected result, or _ground truth_.

-Since each unit in a layer affects each unit in the consecutive layer, if we have one hidden layer and an output layer, that makes already a network with **18 parameters** to tune: `5*3` for the input layer to hidden layer + `3*1` for the hidden layer to the output layer.
+Since each unit in a layer affects each unit in the consecutive layer, if we have one hidden layer with 3 neurons and an output layer, that makes already a network with **18 parameters** to tune: `5*3` for the input layer to hidden layer + `3*1` for the hidden layer to the output layer.